Google Maps: Directions and transit

 Google Maps provides a route planner, allowing users to find available directions through driving, public transportation, walking, or biking.
 Google has partnered globally with over 800 public transportation providers to adopt GTFS (General Transit Feed Specification), making the data available to third parties.
 The app can indicate users' transit route, thanks to an October 2019 update.
 The incognito mode, eyes-free walking navigation features were released earlier.
 A July 2020 update provided bike share routes.

+In February 2024, Google Maps started rolling out glanceable directions for its Android and iOS apps.
+The feature allows users to track their journey from their device's lock screen.

 Traffic conditions

 In 2007, Google began offering traffic data as a colored overlay on top of roads and motorways to represent the speed of vehicles on particular roads.
 Crowdsourcing is used to obtain the GPS-determined locations of a large number of cellphone users, from which live traffic maps are produced.

 Google has stated that the speed and location information it collects to calculate traffic conditions is anonymous.
 Options available in each phone's settings allow users not to share information about their location with Google Maps.
 Google stated, "Once you disable or opt out of My Location, Maps will not continue to send radio information back to Google servers to determine your handset's approximate location".